 4. What technology do you find the most useful in building your business?

 My mobile phone.
 I’m home-based, I work by myself, and I don’t have a backup (which I don’t like), so I need to always be in touch.
 Yes, I have my phone out at dinner with friends, and it can be a leash, but if I don’t have my phone, I can’t come at all.
 There are so many clients who email me the day before they leave, asking what hotel they are staying at, or other last-minute questions.
 Of course, I provided them with all of this info when they booked the trip, but they’ve forgotten or can’t find it and that’s what makes me invaluable.
 I’m always a backup for them.
 Not like the internet.

 There is a downside to this for me – I don’t go to Australia or Africa, but I will when I stop working as hard.
 I just can’t go on such long trips, and be so far away from clients.
 Even though I always send clients everything they need, they lose it or can’t find it, and would get upset if I wasn’t there to help them when they needed it.

-5. What personality trait do you think all successful travel advisors have in common?
+5. What personality traits do you think all successful travel advisors have in common?

 Some people are more natural, and have the ability to interact more comfortably.
 I’m careful to be unintimidating.
 I get referrals from people who regularly stay at the Four Seasons, but many of my clients do not.
-I tell them I understand their budget, and I don’t have a Four Seasons bduget either.
-I try to exude a personal warmth, and be non-judgmental about their budget.
-Sometimes I am honest that a person’s budget is better suited to VRBO or AirBNB, but I always try to put them at ease about their budget.
-I am understanding if people find a cheaper price for a hotel on the internet and want to book it there instead of through me.
+I tell them I understand their budget, and I don’t have a Four Seasons budget either.
+I try to exude personal warmth and be non-judgmental about their budget.
+Sometimes I am honest that a person’s budget is better suited to VRBO or Airbnb, but I always try to put them at ease about their budget.
+I am understanding if people find a cheaper price for a hotel on the Internet and want to book it there instead of through me.
 I leave people feeling good about me, and trusting that I’m working in their best interest.